Updated: November 3, 2025

 Chart description: Bar chart depicting how individual investors are allocating more of their assets into active ETFs.

-• BlackRock projects that global active ETF assets under management will more than quadruple to $4 trillion by 2030, from $900 billion through the first half of 2024.6
+- BlackRock projects that global active ETF assets under management will triple to $4.2 trillion by 2030, from $1.4 trillion as of June 2025.6

 Figure 3: We expect global active ETF assets to reach $4T by 2030